Damedade/PsyDoom/docs/PsyDoom Modding Overview.md

 Restrictions: the Ogg Vorbis files provided must have exactly 2 channels and a 44.1KHz sample rate (CD Audio quality).

+## Custom sounds
+PsyDoom now has the ability to load sounds defined in extension IWADS.
+The sounds must be stored in the .wav file format, using PCM encoding with 8 or 16 bit sample depth.
+Any sample rate (44.1 KHz, 22 KHz etc.) is allowed.

+The sounds added must be named using the format `WSNDxxxx`, where 'xxxx' is the sample number.
+For example `WSND0007` is sound number `7`, which is the pistol firing sound.
+For a full list of sound numbers/ids in the game, refer to the ['Functions/Sounds' section in the Lua Scripting guide](PsyDoom%20Lua%20Scripting.md#Sounds).

 ## PsyDoom limit removing and extended features
 PsyDoom has the following new or limit removing features versus the original PlayStation engine.
 This means more complex and customized creations are now possible:
 - Extended VRAM for sprites and textures: instead of `1 MiB` PsyDoom can now have up to `128 MiB` of VRAM available (the default).